ArmelRandy/ICL-MT/README.md

     --format s2s\
     --use_vllm\
 ```
 `--max_samples` indicates the number of `devtest` sentences to translate, it is useful for debugging or to quickly get some results. `--data_path` is the path to the pre-computed representations of the sentences.
 This code will create folder named after the translation direction in `--output_path` (`Eng_to_Swh` in this case) in which there will be the JSON containing the translations.
+You can use other launchers such as `accelerate`, `python -m torch.distributed.launch`, `python` etc.

 We can evaluate the translations with `Language-Aware COMET` using the following command.